 Need help making kombucha?
 Here’s my original kombucha tutorial and recipe.
 To use the elderberry mash, follow the directions for rosehip and hibiscus kombucha, substituting the mash for the herbs in step 1.

-When prepared properly and stored in a glass container in the fridge, homemade elderberry syrup should be good for up to 3 months.
+When prepared properly and stored in a glass container in the refrigerator, homemade elderberry syrup should be good for up to 3 months.

-The tutorial in this post gives you step by step instructions for making elderberry syrup.
-It’s best to read the dos and don’ts first, and then follow the instructions in this post step by step.
+The tutorial in this post gives you step-by-step instructions for making elderberry syrup.
+It’s best to read the dos and don’ts first, and then follow the instructions to make your own.

-As noted in this post, my family and I take it leading up to cold and flu season and throughout the season.
+As noted in this post, my family and I take it leading up to cold and flu season and during times when illness is more prevalent.
 See my post for the dosages that we take.

 - Charcoal Gummies (just 2 ingredients, for the stomach flu/virus/bug)